 The figure below describes various types of workflows.
-Depending on the specific user and the given task, specific operation is expected to be undertaken.
+Depending on the specific user and the given task, a specific operation is expected to be undertaken.

 - Create a workspace – A workspace is a container for all your model project files.
 You start by adding a model to a package.
-A top-level package is also known as a model library and contain models and resources such as images and data files.
+A top-level package is also known as a model library and contains models and resources such as images and data files.
 To know more, see Create your first project.